A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Discussion

-Another limitation of our current implementation is that it assumes only one replicate per condition.
-Our incorporation of a condition-specific random effect, $\bm{\eta}$, into our model helps mitigate some of these limitations, essentially by using variability across conditions to serve as an imperfect replacement for within-condition replicates.
-However, when multiple replicates are available in each condition it would clearly be advantageous to use them.
-Our model could be extended to this case (Appendix \ref{sec:replicate}) but we have not yet implemented this.
-One could also consider extending the model to model the single cells within each replicate, rather than using the pseudobulk approach we used here.
-However, previous studies \citep{lun2017overcoming, squair2021confronting} have found that DE methods that aggregate cells from each replicate perform better than methods that model cell-level data but fail to account for inter-replicate variation (or intra-replicate dependence).
-Therefore we do not believe any potential benefits of modeling single-cells would be worth the very considerable additional computation this would demand.
+Another limitation of our current implementation is that it assumes one replicate per condition.
+Incorporation of condition-specific random effects, $\bm{\eta}_j$, into our model softens this limitation, essentially by using variability across conditions to serve as an imperfect replacement for within-condition replicates.
+However, when multiple replicates are available in each condition, it would clearly be advantageous to use them, and this could improve the performance of Poisson mash when the number of conditions is small.
+Our model could be extended to this case (see Appendix \ref{sec:replicate}) but we have not yet implemented this and we leave it to future work.

+Although Poisson mash was motivated by multi-condition data, in principle it should be straightforward to use Poisson mash to explore patterns of differential expression across multiple cell types.
+Since we have not applied Poisson mash for this purpose, it remains to be seen whether modeling shared effects is helpful for analyzing differences in expression across multiple cell types, but it seems plausible.
+One statistical issue that arises in such analyses is the ``double-dipping'' problem \citep{gao2022selective} which comes from performing differential expression analysis between groups that were, themselves, estimated from the same expression data.
+This double-dipping issue, however, is not specific to Poisson mash.